PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 - The first trainer(with trainer_id 0) saves model params.

 - After each training, pserver processes should be stop manually.
 You can use command below:

 >ps -ef | grep python

 - We use Dataset API to load data，it's only supported on Linux now.

-## Distributed Train with Fleet
+### Distributed Train with Fleet
 Fleet is High-Level API for distributed training in PaddlePaddle.
-See [DeepFM example](https://github.com/PaddlePaddle/Fleet/tree/develop/examples/deepFM) in Fleet Repo.
+See more [Fleet examples](https://github.com/PaddlePaddle/Fleet/tree/develop/examples) in this Repo.